ebryn/EasyIndexedDB/README.md

 * `open(dbName, version, upgradeCallback, opts)`
 * `openOnly(dbName, version, upgradeCallback, opts)`: In Chrome, this will not create a database if the requested one does not exist.
 For other browsers, it will fall back to `open`.
 * `bumpVersion(dbName, upgradeCallback, opts)`: creates a new database version and allows you to perform upgrade actions on the database.
-* `storeAction(dbName, storeName, callback, openOpts)`: object store is provided as the parameter in the callback function.
+* `storeAction(dbName, storeName, callback, openOpts)`: Object store is provided as the parameter in the callback function.
 (Not to be used for "onupgradeneeded" actions.)
 * `version(dbName)`
 * `delete(dbName)`
 * `createObjectStore(dbName, storeName, storeOpts)`